vigneshbhuvan-nus/tp/docs/UserGuide.md

 To get the index of a deck, you may view it on the GUI.
 It is the number displayed beside a particular deck.

 :information_source: **Note:**
 Removing a deck will unselect the current deck!
+This feature is to prevent you from getting confused, since the deck indexes will change after this command.

 Example: